vk498959/vk498959/README.md

 - A blog where I discuss other things as well as web development and other ideas.
 - A PHP and MySQL-based online voting system.
 - Numerous short, easy games using HTML and JavaScript
+- A Full Stack MCQ Quiz with Nodejs, HTML, CSS, JavaScript
+- A File Share Application Which Supports Both Web as Well as FTP Sharing
 - An e-commerce platform.

 ## 🔭 I’m currently working on ...

-- A Online Typing Improver
+- Game Development

 ## 🌱 I’m currently learning ...
-- MVC Based architecture
 - Machine Learning
 - SEO (search engine optimization)